-- Members in annual profession are expected to regularly discuss their discernment efforts with their mentor and, at the appropriate time, advise their mentor if they wish to make their life profession. - Members in annual profession are expected to communicate regularly with their mentor and report their progress in completing their project as directed by their mentor.
+- Members in annual profession are expected to regularly discuss their discernment efforts with their project mentor and, at the appropriate time, advise their mentor and the Annual Profession Administrator if they wish to make their life profession. - Members in annual profession are expected to communicate regularly with their project mentor and the Annual Profession Administrator and report their progress in completing their project as directed by their mentor.
 The member is to inform the mentor of unexpected or important issues that may affect their work as soon as possible.